raphnet/rc201804/README.md

 * rainvga.com - VGA Version of the RainZapper mini-game (as of now, still a work in progress)

+### CGA only

+* raincga.com - CGA Version of the RainZapper mini-game

 ## Development

 ### A Very quick guide to the source